Tuesday, July 29, 2025

 Some examples:

-- the big tub that's made so well that it's comfortable enough to sleep in (and no, it's not so large that I could drown in it)
+- The big tub that's made so well that it's comfortable enough to sleep in (and no, it's not so large that I could drown when I sleep in it).

-- my RLS meds, which don't always prevent them from happening, do help lessen them
+- My RLS meds, which don't always prevent them from happening, but do help lessen them.

-- because I'm a freelancer, most days I can schedule down time or even a nap if I've had a night where I didn't sleep much; it means the pressure and stress over not getting enough sleep is much less than in a 9-5 job
+- That because I'm a freelancer, most days I can schedule down time or even a nap if I've had a night where I didn't sleep much, resulting in less pressure and stress over not getting enough sleep than if I worked a 9-5 job.

-One reason I try to stay away from social media is because people uaually show their hightlight reels, not the outtakes, the mistakes, and the bloopers.
-I try my best in this blog to show who I really am, what I'm really thinking (even if it's not PC or something most people would never admit) and both my struggles and my victories.
+One reason I try to avoid social media is because people usually show their highlight reels, not the outtakes, the mistakes, and the bloopers.
+I try my best in this blog to show who I really am, what I'm really thinking (even if it's not politically correct or something most would admit) and both my struggles and my victories.

 If I believe so much in that, why don't I do it everyday - with my grateful calendar?

-Moving forward, I'm going to challenge myself to do it more - include the good as well as the bad.
-I hope you will too.
+Moving forward, I'm going to challenge myself to do it more - continue including the good but not forsaking what could be considered the bad.